Turkey probes contractors as earthquake deaths pass 33,000

 Turkey’s Justice Ministry announced the establishment of Earthquake Crimes Investigation bureaus to identify contractors and others responsible for building works, gather evidence, instruct experts including architects, geologists and engineers, and check building permits and occupation permits.

-A contractor was detained Friday at Istanbul airport before he could fly out of the country.
+A contractor was detained Friday at Istanbul airport before he could leave the country.
 He built a luxury 12-story building called Ronesans Rezidans in Antakya, and when it fell, it killed an untold number.
 He was formally arrested Saturday.

-Due to government amnesty programs that have allowed contractors to pay fines instead of bringing buildings up to code, the government agency responsible for enforcement acknowledged that over half of all buildings in Turkey — accounting for some 13 million apartments— were not in compliance.
+Due to government programs that allowed building owners to pay fines instead of bringing buildings up to code, the government agency responsible for enforcement acknowledged in 2019 that over half of all buildings in Turkey — accounting for some 13 million apartments— were not in compliance.

 The detentions could help direct public anger toward builders and contractors, deflecting it from local and state officials who allowed apparently substandard construction to proceed.
 President Recep Tayyip Erdogan’s government, already burdened by an economic downturn and high inflation, faces parliamentary and presidential elections in May.